McKay correspondence over non algebraically closed fields: The finite subgroup schemes of : representations and graphs

 \subsection{Finite subgroups of $\SL(2,K)$}

-Given a field $K$ of characteristic $0$, it is a natural question, which of the finite subgroups $G\subset\SL(2,C)$, $C$ the algebraic closure of $K$, are realizable over the subfield $K$ as subgroups (not just as subgroup schemes), that is there is an injective representation of the group $G$ in $\SL(2,K)$.\\ For a finite subgroup $G$ of $\SL(2,C)$ to occur as a subgroup of $\SL(2,K)$ it is necessary and sufficient that the given $2$-dimensional representation in $\SL(2,C)$ is realizable over $K$.
-This is easy to show using the classification and the irreducible representations (see appendix \ref{app:charsubgrSL2}) of the individual groups.
-If a representation of a group $G$ over $C$ is realizable over $K$, necessarily its character has values in $K$.
-For the finite subgroups of $\SL(2,C)$ and the natural representation given by inclusion this means:\ssk
+Given a field $K$ of characteristic $0$, it is a natural question, which of the finite subgroups $G\subset\SL(2,C)$, $C$ the algebraic closure of $K$, are realisable over the subfield $K$ as subgroups (not just as subgroup schemes), that is, there is an injective representation of the group $G$ in $\SL(2,K)$.\\ For a finite subgroup $G$ of $\SL(2,C)$ to occur as a subgroup of $\SL(2,K)$ it is necessary and sufficient that the given $2$-dimensional representation in $\SL(2,C)$ is realisable over $K$.
+This is easy to show using the classification and the irreducible representations of the individual groups.
+If a representation of a group $G$ over $C$ is realisable over $K$, necessarily its character has values in $K$.
+For the finite subgroups of $\SL(2,C)$ and the natural representation given by inclusion this means:

-$\Z/n\Z$: $\xi+\xi^{-1}\in K$, \ $\xi\in C$ a primitive $n$-th root of unity.\\ $\BD_n$: $\xi+\xi^{-1}\in K$, \ $\xi\in C$ a primitive $2n$-th root of unity. \\ $\BT$: no condition.\ \ $\BO$: $\sqrt{2}\in K$.\ \ $\BI$: $\sqrt{5}\in K$.\ssk
+$\Z/n\Z$: $\xi+\xi^{-1}\in K$, \ $\xi\in C$ a primitive $n$-th root of unity.\\ $\BD_n$: $\xi+\xi^{-1}\in K$, \ $\xi\in C$ a primitive $2n$-th root of unity. \\ $\BT$: no condition.\ \ $\BO$: $\sqrt{2}\in K$.\ \ $\BI$: $\sqrt{5}\in K$.

 To formulate sufficient conditions, we introduce the following notation:

 \begin{defi} {\rm (\cite[Part I, Chapter III, \S 1]{Se})}.
 For a field $K$ the Hilbert symbol $\HSymb{\cdot}{\cdot}_K$ is the map $K^*\times K^*\to\{-1,1\}$ defined by $\HSymb{a}{b}_K=1$, if the equation $z^2-ax^2-by^2=0$ has a solution $(x,y,z)\in K^3\setminus\{(0,0,0)\}$, and $\HSymb{a}{b}_K=-1$ otherwise. \end{defi}